Sam-Karanja/Awaards/README.md

 ## known Bugs
-Currently there are no known bugs, but incase of any reach to me through musyokasieva@gmail.com.
+Currently there are no known bugs, but incase of any reach to me through karanjasam210@gmail.com.

 ## contact information
--  linkedin: sieva musyoka
--  github : sieva_cmd
+-  github : Sam-Karanja
--  email : musyokasieva@gmail.com
+-  email : karanjasam210a@gmail.com

 ## Licence
  MIT License ()